logan630/Linux-Terminal-Wordle-Clone/README.md

 ```

 - The first line of the text file is a whole number, `L`, equal to the number of letters found in each word.
-- The second line of the text file is another whole number, `N`, where `N` is less than or equal to the number of words in the word bank\*
-  \* This is **not** accounted for by the program and must be verified by the author of the word bank.
+- The second line of the text file is another whole number, `N`, where `N` is less than or equal to the number of words in the word bank.
+This is **not** accounted for by the program and must be verified by the author of the word bank.
   - The first `N` words in the word bank will be what the game chooses from when it picks a target word for that round
   - The remaining `M` words comprise the rest of the valid guesses.
 If a player guesses a word not found in the active word bank, the game rejects it.